AdrianaV1999/app-healthcare/README.md

 ﻿# Healthcare App

 The backend of the Healthcare app with all patient and doctor data, built with Laravel.
-It also includes functionality for scheduling appointments, confirming appointments, and managing patient visits.
+It also includes functionality for scheduling appointments, confirming appointments and managing patient visits.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>